pomerium/documentation/content/docs/capabilities/metrics.md

 Request duration measures the amount of time it takes Pomerium to proxy a request in milliseconds.
 Pomerium Zero provides two request duration charts.

-The first chart sums requests with similar durations and calculates the amount as a percentage value.
+The first chart organizes requests by duration ranges defined along the x-axis.
+Pomerium sums the total value of requests within each range and calculates the amount as a percentage value.

 ![A chart displaying request duration in Pomerium Zero](./img/metrics/zero-request-duration.png)